sharetribe/flex-docs/src/docs/references/assets/index.md

-where `config/client.json` could contain configuration data (for instance, UI colors, marketplace pricing settings, etc) and `content/translations.json` could contain string translation data for use in a marketplace client application (such as one based on one of the FTW templates).
+where `config/client.json` could contain configuration data (for instance, UI colors, marketplace pricing settings, etc) and `content/translations.json` could contain string microcopy data to be used in a marketplace client application (such as one based on one of the FTW templates).

 ## Asset versioning